 You can also phone Treasury on 02 6263 3030 (Mon-Fri, 8.30am - 5.30pm AEST).

 This is a general summary and is not financial advice.
+It is not an exhaustive list and I encourage you to check business.gov.au for more information.
 Information is correct at the time of printing but is subject to change.
 The implementation of these measures is up to the Commonwealth government.
 More detailed information is available at treasury.gov.au

 Up to $100,000 to eligible small and medium-sized businesses, and not-for-profits (NFPs) that employ people, with a minimum payment of $20,000: